AlexMeesters/Component-Save-System/README.md

 ## Performance tests (I7 8700K and SSD)

-Keep in mind that in normal circumstances, you would not sync 1000 objects at a time, unless you do it explicitly.
+Keep in mind that in normal circumstances, you would not sync 4000 components at a time, unless you do it explicitly.
-This is because objects get written to the SaveGame class when they are destroyed.
+This is because all components that implement ISaveable get written to the SaveGame class when the GameObject gets destroyed.
 And eventually this SaveGame is written to Disk upon game exit/pause, slot switch or savepoint.
 This depends on the plugin configuration you choose to have.

 Each object contains 4 saveable components:
 * Save Position